yasserfarouk/renting/README.md

 ```

 ## Usage
-To train and test GNN based negotiation agents use the `train.py` and `evaluate.py`.
+To train and test GNN based negotiation agents use the `ppo.py` and `evaluate.py`.

 The default arguments are set to match the settings in the paper.
-To change/view the command line arguments run `python train.py --help`.
+To change/view the command line arguments run `python ppo.py --help`.

+The figures from the paper can be reproduced using the `paper_results.py` script.
+A number of tests is defined in the `TESTS` variable in the script.
+Each of these tests can be run as follows: `python paper_results.py --test_num $TEST_LIST_INDEX`.
+The trained models are included in this repository.
+Results will be saved in the `analysis/data` and `analysis/figures` directories.